work-shop/cron.workshop.co/README.md

       */
      users: ["Nic Schumann"],

+     /**
+      * A single user name representing the assigning user.
+      * This **must** be defined, or the application won't be
+      * able to obtain an API key with which to authenticate.
+      */
+     assigner: "Greg Nemes"

      // Task Scheduling and Management Goes here:
      /**
       * If you longer want to schedule this task, but want